 Another option to get your showreel expanding is to volunteer on someone else’s project.
 This can help you build up credits.
 Credits are good.

-You are on set shooting stuff, making mistakes, learning, building knowledge.
+You are on set shooting stuff, making mistakes, learning, building knowledge and work experience.

 Also try and establish some clears goals and a schedule for perhaps a year.

 You need to have a plan of attack.

 Know what kind of film you want to put in your showreel.

 Some will say, put short films in their entirety on your reel.